-Edgar Degasimpressionists whose revolution he helped lead.
-Based solely on his art, he should be one of the most admired, a pioneer whose work frames a part of art history not likely to be forgotten.
+Edgar Degas is probably the least loved of the impressionists whose revolution he helped lead.
+Based solely on his art, he should be one of the most admired.
+A pioneer, his work frames a part of art history not likely to be forgotten.

-But his contentious nature, his strident anti-Semitism and the misogyny some claim to see in his paintings of women have made him an unpopular figure in contemporary art circles.
+But his contentious nature, his strident anti-Semitism and the misogyny some see in his paintings of women made him an unpopular figure in contemporary art circles.

 I think we should consider the art alone, without the personal shortcomings or overt mistakes.
-Mozart was, after all, also anti-Semitic, Caravaggio a murderer, Van Gogh almost entirely unlikeable in person and Beethoven a slob of proportions as outsized as his Ninth Symphony.
+Mozart was, after all, also anti-Semitic, Caravaggio a murderer, Van Gogh unbearable in person.
+And Beethoven a slob of proportions as outsized as his Ninth Symphony.

 |A Cat in Degas’s Hat Shop / © Deborah Julian|

-Maybe it’s the contrast with the other, gentle impressionists that makes his faults stand out.
+Maybe it’s contrast with the other, gentle impressionists that makes his faults stand out.

 But we can forget them.